-Shipwrecked off the coast of Point Loma, Episcopal Bishop William Ingraham Kip, a patrician New Englander, and his wife were graciously entertained by the Bandini family, whose house still stands in Old Town San Diego.
-On Sunday, January 22, 1854, the bishop celebrated his first Eucharist in California at the courthouse in Old Town.
+Shipwrecked off the coast of Point Loma, Episcopal Bishop William Ingraham Kip, a patrician New Englander, and his wife were entertained by the Bandini family, whose house still stands in Old Town San Diego.
+On January 22, 1854, the bishop celebrated his first Eucharist in California at the courthouse in Old Town.

-The area developed and Episcopal churches grew up out of new communities until a separate diocese was formed from the Diocese of Los Angeles.
+As the area developed, Episcopal churches emerged out of new communities until a separate diocese was formed.
 The Rt.
 Rev. Robert Wolterstorff was consecrated as the first bishop of the Diocese of San Diego in 1974.
 The newly formed diocese then had 37 congregations and nearly 20,000 members.

 Since its inception, St. Paul’s Cathedral has been a center of ministry, but it wasn’t until 1985 that it was named our cathedral.
 In 1983 Queen Elizabeth II of England and her husband Prince Phillip visited St. Paul’s, marking a high point for our diocese.

 The Rt.
 Rev. Gethin Hughes, our third diocesan bishop, was elected and consecrated in 1992.
 Bishop Hughes spent his episcopate increasing mission and ministry in this region.
 He also led a fundraising campaign for new church buildings.
 By 1999, the diocese had 52 congregations and 26,000 members.

 The Rt.
 Rev. James R. Mathes was ordained and consecrated as the fourth Bishop of San Diego in 2005.
 His ministry focused on developing vibrant congregations that are missional centers for the wider community, and teaching the faith.
 He resigned in 2017 to accept a position as the associate dean of students at Virginia Theological Seminary.